 Can you tell me about the businesses that have been located in the building at 122 East 22nd Street over the years? ~ Jeff C., Indianapolis

 The drugstore operated under the Crescent name for more than thirty years, although the owners and managers of Crescent Pharmacy changed from time to time.
 In the 1920 city directory, Crescent Phamacy was operated by Charles W. Martin.
 In addition, O. S. Jaquith, M.D., and Harry D. Cofield, D.D.S., had offices in the building.
-The Hene Apartments were occupied by Richard D. Evans and William A. Rhynearson.
+The Hene Apartments above them were occupied by Richard D. Evans and William A. Rhynearson.

 In 1940, Norbert Franz became the manager of Crescent Pharmacy.
-Beginning with the 1942 city directory, the store was listed as one of the many Haag Drug Company locations around town, with Franz continuing as its manager.
+Beginning with the 1942 city directory, the store was listed as being one of the many Haag Drug Company locations around town, with Franz continuing as its manager.
 Haag Drug had been founded in Indianapolis in 1876 by brothers Louis and Julius Haag.
-The chain acquired existing stores, as well as built new ones, over more than a century of its operation.
+The chain acquired existing stores, as well as built new ones, over more than a century of operation.
 Haag Drug was bought by Peoples Drug in the 1980s, which then became part of CVS in the 1990s.

 In 1949 or 1950, Norbert Franz bought the store from the Haag Drug Company, and it became Franz Rexall Drugs.
 Franz, whose father Charles had also been a pharmachist before him, was the proprietor for nearly two decades.
 The drugstore closed about 1968.